35 Best 4th of July Weekend Getaways You Will Never Forget

 Take a visit to where it all began, in Bristol, Rhode Island.
 This city is the home of America’s oldest continuous Fourth of July celebration, which began in 1785.
 On a vacation here, you’ll also be treated to boating and beaching along pristine coastlines and all the charm (and delicious seafood) of a quintessential New England waterfront town.

 Don’t miss: There’s a 2.5-mile Military, Civic and Firemen’s parade, and of course, nighttime fireworks.
 And the 4th of July festivities stretch way past the weekend—and actually start in June, so anytime’s a good time to visit!

 Where to stay: As long as you’re taking in the history, why not stay at a charming inn that’s actually a historical house built in 1808?
 The adorably quaint William’s Grant Inn, a former sea captain’s home, is located along the parade day route, which you’ll enjoy after your gourmet breakfast.

 Myrtle Beach, South Carolina

-Don’t miss: Speaking of those fireworks, you’ll have plenty of opportunity to see them, with 10 official shows occurring in various spots from July 1st through July 4th.
-On the 4th itself, you’ll also want to catch the 55th annual Pawleys Island parade, the Murrells Inlet boat parade, and the Salute from the Shore, a “parade” of military aircraft flying overhead.
+Don’t miss: Speaking of those fireworks, you’ll have plenty of opportunity to see them, with five official shows occurring in various spots on July 4th.
+You’ll also want to catch the 56th annual Pawleys Island parade, the Murrells Inlet boat parade and the Salute from the Shore, a “parade” of military aircraft flying overhead.